conventional-changelog/standard-version/README.md

 Any of the command line parameters accepted by `standard-version` can instead be provided via configuration.
 Please refer to the [conventional-changelog-config-spec](https://github.com/conventional-changelog/conventional-changelog-config-spec/) for details on available configuration options.

+### Customizing CHANGELOG Generation

+By default (as of `6.0.0`), `standard-version` uses the [conventionalcommits preset](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-conventionalcommits).

+This preset adheres closely to the [conventionalcommits.org](https://www.conventionalcommits.org) specification.

-As an example, suppose you're using GitLab, rather than GitHub, you might modify the following variables:
+Suppose you're using GitLab, rather than GitHub, you might modify the following variables:

 * `commitUrlFormat`: the URL format of commit SHAs detected in commit messages.
 * `compareUrlFormat`: the URL format used to compare two tags.